 Setting the scanner's Line art Threshold control lower is often required to lighten colored or dirty magazine backgrounds like this one from a magazine.
 One quick click to lower Threshold from 128 to about 85 will greatly improve this type of scan.
 Once you've done it a time or two, you won't even have to look.
 And needless to say, it would change OCR on this document from impossible to fine (hint, hint).
 The OCR software wants to make characters out of all those black dots, but it can't know what is text and what is noise.

+The meaning is that the page had gray smudges of enough intensity that the line art sampling decided they should be black instead of white.
+The higher threshold is a higher hurdle, so that this decision remains at white.
+For example, samples at 100 remain white instead of go to black.
 The images above are 120 dpi for smaller video size here.
 The original was scanned at 300 dpi to copy on the laser printer for my wife, and she much prefers the copy to the original.

 Microtek ScanWizard presents the Threshold control in the form of a histogram with only a threshold black point.
 The histogram graph is well explained in the A Simple Way pages later.
 Basically the graph is a barchart that shows the count of every pixel tone value in the image, and how the count of pixels is distributed from Black at 0 on the left end to White at 255 on the right end.

 The small clips above were from the top right column of this document, about the worst part.
 Normally a white background will be a huge pixel count at the far right end of the histogram.
-A colored or gray backgound has a much lower luminance value.
+A colored or gray background has a much lower luminance value.
 This histogram peak was at 135, which is the much lower tone value of the colored background, and you can already see in ScanWizard's upper right hand thumbnail image that this scan will be quite dark, before you scan.
 The default Threshold value of 128 picks up quite a lot of the colored background pixels and turns them black, and we can easily see that right here.
-The left peak is of course the black text, and the large right peak is the background, so it's a very easy decision where the threshold should properly be.
+The left peak is the black text, and the large right peak is the background, so it's a very easy decision where the threshold should properly be.

 Moving the threshold to the left (grab the black triangle with the